MixedEmotions/NUIG-suggestion/README.md

 ## USAGE

+Type  http://0.0.0.0:5000/text=give your sentence here

-Type http://0.0.0.0:5000/text in your browser, where text can be a sentence or a tweet.
+in your browser, where text can be a sentence or a tweet.
 The service should return 'suggestion' or 'non-suggestion'

 ## CREDITS (citations if available)